-Vaccine decision for children as young as 5 expected next week
+Vaccine decision for children as young as five expected next week

 However, amid concern posed by the new omicron variant and the government’s pledge to accelerate the rollout of boosters, the decision could be made by ministers and health officials to prioritise this pillar of the vaccination programme, before later turning attention to young children.

-Last month, before the emergence of omicron, England’s deputy chief medical officer said that the vaccination of 5 to 11-year-olds is not a priority for the UK.
+Last month, before the emergence of omicron, England’s deputy chief medical officer said that the vaccination of five to 11-year-olds is not a priority for the UK.

-“Were it to be the case that the vaccine became licensed in 5 to 11 year-olds there would need to be a JCVI consideration of this point,” Professor Jonathan Van-Tam said.
+“Were it to be the case that the vaccine became licensed in five to 11-year-olds there would need to be a JCVI consideration of this point,” Professor Jonathan Van-Tam said.

 “The big priority is actually the people who need the boosters, the partially vaccinated and the unvaccinated adults.”